Bijective counting of involutive Baxter permutations: Introduction

-Baxter permutations (introduced by Glen Baxter~\cite{Bax:64} in an analysis context) are a pattern-avoiding class of permutations with many nice combinatorial properties~\cite{viennot-baxter,CGHK:78,Mal:79,dulucq-guibert-baxter}.
-Their counting coefficients appear recurrently in combinatorics; the so-called Baxter numbers count Baxter permutations of size $n$, plane bipolar orientations with $n$ edges~\cite{Bax:01}, certain rectangulations with $n$ points on the diagonal~\cite{felsner-baxter, ackerman-floorplans}, certain Young tableaux with parity constraints~\cite{TS:10}, and so on.
-Subfamilies of Baxter permutations have also been considered: \emph{alternating} and \emph{doubly alternating} Baxter permutations have been enumerated in~\cite{CDV:86,DG:96,GL:00}, and Baxter permutations of size $n$ avoiding the pattern $2413$ have been shown to be in bijection with rooted non-separable maps with $n+1$ edges~\cite{DGW:96,BoBoFu09} (therefore there are $2(3n+3)!/(2n+3)!/(n+2)!$ such permutations of size $n$).
-This note focuses on the enumeration of \emph{involutive} Baxter permutations.
+In this note we focus on the mirror reflection according to a diagonal, that is, we count \emph{involutive} Baxter permutations.
+A difficulty is that the encoding of Baxter permutations by triples of paths does not commute in any sense with the diagonal mirror transformation (there is no nice transfer of mirror symmetry from the Baxter permutation to the associated triple of paths).
 An important ingredient here is the recent article~\cite{BoBoFu09}, in which the authors establish a direct bijective correspondence between Baxter permutations and so-called \emph{plane bipolar orientations}, which are acyclic orientations on embedded planar graphs (i.e., planar maps) with a unique source and a unique sink both lying in the outer face.
 Thanks to this correspondence, the successive combinatorial manipulations to encode involutive Baxter permutations can be carried out on (oriented) planar maps, which we find convenient to handle due to their more geometric flavor.
-As a consequence of our bijective encoding we obtain: \begin{itemize} \item a closed-form multivariate formula (in Theorem~\ref{theo:multi}) for the number of involutive Baxter permutations according to the numbers of descents (which are of two types, either crossing or not crossing the diagonal $\{x=y\}$ in the diagrammatic representation), fixed points, and pairs of non-fixed points. \item a closed-form univariate formula (in Theorem~\ref{theo:uni}) for the number $a_n$ of involutive fixed-point free Baxter permutations of $2n$ elements: $a_n=\frac{3\cdot 2^{n-1}}{(n+1)(n+2)}\binom{2n}{n}$. \end{itemize} The univariate formula for $a_n$ (already announced in~\cite{BoBoFu09}) and a multivariate formula restricted to fixed-point free Baxter permutations have been discovered by M. Bousquet-M\'elou~\cite{bo10} using generating functions and the so-called ``obstinate'' kernel method.
+As a consequence of our bijective encoding we obtain: \begin{itemize} \item a closed-form multivariate formula (in Theorem~\ref{theo:multi}) for the number of involutive Baxter permutations according to the numbers of elements, descents (which are of two types, either crossing or not crossing the diagonal $\{x=y\}$ in the diagrammatic representation), and fixed points. \item a closed-form univariate formula (in Theorem~\ref{theo:uni}) for the number $b_n$ of involutive fixed-point free Baxter permutations of $2n$ elements: